-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE A network of public halls and community buildings (including multi-purpose community and recreation facilities in major centres and local halls) that provide reasonable access to indoor activities, and recreation space.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) (WE PROVIDE) SERVICE IF YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 A network of public halls and community buildings (including multi-purpose community and recreation facilities in major centres and local halls) that provide reasonable access to indoor activities, and recreation space.
 A community building is available within a 15-minute drive for 95% of the population (i.e. 20km radius catchment).
-Achieved.
-This remains unchanged from last year, where a community building is available within a 15 minute drive for 99% of our District's population.
-Accessible and affordable housing to eligible people within the community.
+Achieved This remains unchanged from last year, where a community building is available within a 15 minute drive for 99% of our District's population.
+A community building is available within a 15 minute drive for 95% of the population A community building is available within a 15 minute drive for 95% of the population A community building is available within a 15 minute drive for 95% of the population A community building is available within a 15 minute drive for 95% of the population Accessible and affordable housing to eligible people within the community.
 Tenants' overall satisfaction with community housing is at least 80%, as measured through a biennial survey of tenants.
-Not measured.
-We undertook a tenant survey in November 2017 and November 2015 which reported that there was a 85% and 90% satisfaction rate with our community housing.
+Not measured We undertook a tenant survey in November 2017 and November 2015 which reported that there was a 85% and 90% satisfaction rate with our community housing.
 Satisfaction rates reflected their tenancy management, the condition of the cottages, and how their enquiries were dealt with.
+Not measured this year 80% of tenants are satisfied with community housing Not measured this year 80% of tenants are satisfied with community housing as measured biennially in 2021/22, 2023/24, 2025/26 and 2027/28.

-The provision of access to a wide range of information relevant to the community's recreation and learning needs.
-The number of lending/ reference items available at Tasman libraries is 3.0 items per resident.
-Stock numbers will be measured quarterly using information available from e-resource vendors and the Library Management System software.
-(Target: 3.0 items per resident.)
-Fully achieved.
-From July 2016 to June 2017, we purchased 16,929 new physical items and 1,494 new electronic items for our libraries.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) (WE PROVIDE) SERVICE IF YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 The provision of access to a wide range of information relevant to the community's recreation and learning needs.
+The number of lending/reference items available at Tasman libraries is 3.0 items per resident.
+Stock numbers will be measured quarterly using information available from e- resource vendors and the Library Management System software.
+Target: 3.0 items per resident Fully achieved From July 2016 to June 2017, we purchased 16,929 new physical items and 1,494 new electronic items for our libraries.
 Items available at 30 June 2017 totalled 156,350, comprising 145,697 physical items and 10,653 electronic items; this equates to 3.1 items per resident (cf 3 items per resident in 2015/2016).
 The number of electronic items includes items available through e-book consortia shared purchasing arrangements.
+The number of reference/lending items available is maintained at 3.0 per resident.
+The number of reference/lending items available is maintained at 3.0 per resident.
+The number of reference/lending items available is maintained at 3.0 per resident.
+The resources budgets are funded at a level which ensures that the number of reference/lending items available is maintained at 3.0 per resident.